If you buy something through a link on this page, we may earn a small commission. How this works.

-In either case, LED light therapy is noninvasive so you don’t have to lose any money from taking time off work.
+In either case, LED light therapy is noninvasive.
+You don’t have to lose any money from taking time off work.

 LED light therapy has an established history of skin uses.
-It was first used by the U.S. Navy SEALs in the 1990s to help heal wounds quickly and to help regenerate damaged muscle tissues.
+The U.S. Navy SEALs began using it in the 1990s to help heal wounds quickly and to help regenerate damaged muscle tissues.

-Since then, the treatment has been researched for different frequencies in aesthetics.
-It’s mainly noted for increasing collagen and tissues, all of which can smooth out your skin and reduce the appearance of damage from age spots, acne, and wrinkles.
+Since then, the treatment has been researched for different situations in aesthetics.
+It’s mainly noted for increasing collagen and tissues.
+All of which can smooth out your skin and reduce the appearance of damage from:

 There are different frequencies, or wavelengths, used with LED light treatment.
-These include red and blue light frequencies.
-They are readily absorbed into the skin without containing harmful ultraviolet rays.
+These include red and blue light frequencies, which don’t contain ultraviolet rays and are readily absorbed into the skin.

-Red, or infrared, light is used for treating the epidermis (outer layer of skin).
+Red, or infrared, light is used for treating the epidermis, which is the outer layer of skin.
 When the light is applied to your skin, the epidermis absorbs it and then stimulates collagen proteins.

 In theory, more collagen means that your skin will look smoother and fuller, which can reduce the appearance of fine lines and wrinkles.
 Red LED light is also thought to reduce inflammation while improving circulation, which can give you a healthier glow.

-Blue LED light therapy, on the other hand, targets the sebaceous glands.
-Also called oil glands, these are located beneath your hair follicles.
+Blue LED light therapy, on the other hand, targets the sebaceous glands, which are also called oil glands.
+They’re located beneath your hair follicles.

 Sebaceous glands are necessary for lubricating your skin and hair so that it doesn’t dry out.
 However, these glands can become overactive, leading to oily skin and acne.